History of Severn View (Aust) services

 When Granada took over Pavilion in 1995, this gave them four services in a row.
-A condition of the takeover was that Severn View would be sold or closed when the new Severn Bridge opened the next year.
-However, when the bridge opened Granada didn't sell the services (selling Magor instead), and even issued leaflets telling motorists Severn View is the "same services, different road".
+A condition of the takeover was that Severn View would need to be sold if the new Severn Bridge, which would take traffic away from the services, didn't open immediately.
+It did open, and having just sold their Magor, Granada decided to compete with it by issuing leaflets telling motorists Severn View is the "same services, different road".

-This didn't attract much custom, but it must have been enough to stop Granada from closing or selling the services.
-Instead, they repeatedly applied for permission to move or redevelop parts of the services, which included plans to replace the building with housing, storage facilities, car dealers and a motorway maintenance compound.
+This didn't attract much custom, but Granada decided to work with what they had.
+They repeatedly applied for permission to move or redevelop parts of the services, which included plans to replace the building with housing, storage facilities, car dealers and a motorway maintenance compound.